M Search · Compensation Intelligence Report

 Hiring Authority

-At VP level, control over hiring decisions — not just input — is a gating criterion for the strongest candidates.
-Multiple candidates explicitly asked whether they could reject candidates the board or CEO wanted to hire.
+At VP level, actual control over hiring decisions — not just advisory input — is a gating criterion for the strongest candidates.
+This was raised unprompted in a meaningful portion of VP-level screens and was occasionally a candidate pass reason when the answer was ambiguous.

 msearchco.com10